-According to the International Osteoporosis Foundation, in the U.S. alone, osteoporosis and low bone mass affect approximately 44 million women and men over the age of 50.
-(1) That is a whopping 55 percent of all people aged 50 and older living in the U.S., which is why problems associated with low bone mass are now said to be a “major public health threat.”
+According to the International Osteoporosis Foundation, in the U.S. alone, osteoporosis and low bone mass affect approximately 54 million women and men over the age of 50.
+Believe it or not, that is the majority of all people aged 50 and older living in the U.S., which is why problems associated with low bone mass are now said to be a “major public health threat.”
+It’s also why finding natural osteoporosis treatment options is so important.

-Your diet plays a critical role in your bone health because it determines if you’re obtaining enough protein and essential vitamins and minerals — especially calcium, magnesium, phosphorus and manganese that all play a role in bone formation.
+Your diet plays a critical role in your bone health because it determines if you’re obtaining enough protein and essential vitamins and minerals — especially calcium, magnesium, phosphorus and manganese, which all play a role in bone formation.

 What Is Osteoporosis?